-Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
 Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and working again.

-Symptoms of this problem include the following:
+Symptoms of this issue include the following:

-- the thermostat being offline in the Nest application and disconnected from the Wi-Fi
+- the thermostat being down on the Nest application and disconnected from the Wi-Fi

-- the thermostat tells you the battery is low and it needs to shut itself down
+- the thermostat alerts you that the battery is low and it needs to shut itself down

 - the thermostat’s animated properties are slower than usual

-- the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”
+- the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

-- the thermostat’s display is black and unresponsive (you may also observe a blinking red or green light above the display)
+- the thermostat’s display is dark and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling unit(s)

 If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in reinforcements.
 Enter us!
-If Eveready Service Experts put in your Nest Thermostat, please give us a call at 804-548-4480 or schedule an appointment online.
+If Eveready Service Experts installed your Nest Thermostat, please give us a call at 804-548-4480 or schedule an appointment online.
 If your Nest Thermostat was not installed by Eveready Service Experts , please connect with Nest Support here.